 Organ-on-a-Chip platforms can mimic the functions of individual organoids or entire organ systems.
-This is done by placing and maintaining tissue biopsies or cells within a microfluidic flow cell.
+This is done by placing and maintaining tissue biopsies, 3D tissue models or cells within a microfluidic flow cell.
 Media can be pumped as desired and allowed to perfuse the cells with nutrients and oxygen, and then exit the system, removing waste products.

 Organ-on-a-Chip technology has the potential to transform drug development.
 It constitutes an alternative to often unreliable animal models.
 A patient’s own tissue and cells can even be used in an Organ-on-a-Chip system, enabling personalised drug development.

-Researchers at the University of Hull have pioneered maintenance of tissue biopsies on chip.
-We have developed a range of devices for maintenance of tissue biopsies from brain, liver, gut and skin as well as cancer tissue.
-Furthermore, we have developed a range of devices for spheroids and devices enabling the study of cell barriers.
+In collaboration with biomedical researchers at the University of Hull, a range of devices for maintenance of tissue biopsies from brain, liver, gut and skin as well as cancer tissue were developed.
+Furthermore, there are examples of devices for spheroid maintenance and devices enabling the study of barriers.

 Tissue Biopsy Devices

-Our skin-on-chip device is designed to model human skin biology and wound healing.
+A skin-on-chip device was designed to model human skin biology and wound healing.
 The chip takes full thickness human skin biopsies, that are perfused with media at the bottom and have air/gas access at the top.
-As part of on ongoing project, the device has allowed full closure of partial thickness wounds within 7 days.
-The chips are reusable and can be cleaned and autoclaved.
+The chips are reusable and can be cleaned and autoclaved [Kamil Talar PhD thesis and microTAS 2019].

-We have developed a range of dual flow devices, with independent flow above and below a permeable membrane or tissue biopsy carrier.
-This multi-purpose device design is suitable for biopsies, tissue slices and cell cultures, by the use of interchangeable disposable carriers.
-Such devices allow mimicking of bariers, for example as gut-on-a-chip models or blood-brain-barrier models.
+Dual flow devices feature an independent flow above and below a permeable membrane with cell cultures or a tissue biopsy held in a carrier.
+Such device designs can mimic barrier systems and thus act as gut-on-a-chip models or blood-brain-barrier models.
 The devices can also be daisy-chained for more complex multi-organ models.
+[PhD thesis Lydia Baldwin, microTAS 2019]

 Spheroid Maintenance Devices